On the emergence of the Lorentzian metric structure of space-time in general relativity: Introduction

-1. {\it Physical interpretation of Lorentzian geometric concepts in vacuum.} Beyond the trivial vacuum solution which is the flat Minkowskian space-time, the vacuum Einstein equation with or without cosmological constant, admits non-trivial i.e. curved solutions too.
-An example is the Schwarzschild geometry describing a static and spherically symmetric configuration of pure gravity i.e., not shaped by any form of gravitating matter, rather forced alone by the unavoidable interaction of the gravitational field with itself.
+1. {\it Physical interpretation of Lorentzian geometric concepts in vacuum.} The vacuum Einstein equation with or without cosmological constant, admits non-trivial {\it i.e.}, curved solutions too.
+An example is the Schwarzschild geometry describing a static and spherically symmetric configuration of pure gravity {\it i.e.}, not shaped by any form of gravitating matter, rather forced solely by the unavoidable interaction of the gravitational field with itself.
 (Mathematically the self-interaction of gravity is reflected in the inherent non-linearity of the Einstein equation.)
 However even in this temporally static and spatially empty situation for example, the space-time is furnished with additional structures according to the {\it Lorentzian paradigm}.
 The most important extra structure is the collection of light cones (closely related to the causal structure).
-Geometrically, the two light cones having a common vertex at a space-time point emerge by tracing all null curves in space-time arriving at or departing from that space-time point.
+Geometrically, the two light cones intersecting in a common vertex at a space-time point emerge by tracing all null curves in space-time arriving at or departing from that space-time point.
 But what is the physical description of these curves?
-The most basic physical assumption of general relativity is that space-time is a union of its points and these represent ``elementary physical events'', and accordingly the corresponding light cones are physically realized by ``light beams'' absorbed or emitted at these elementary physical events \cite{ehl-pir-sch}.
-But thinking physically, what kind physical happening can occur in a space-time point in the completely static vacuous physical situation modeled by the Schwarzschild geometry?
-In particular, how light beams can be absorbed and emitted at these points or exist here at all i.e., in an overall physical situation described by the static-empty Schwarzschild geometry?
-Operationally it seems light cones should appear only in those space-times which contain electromagnetic radiation, like e.g. the Kerr--Newman space-time, or at least some other propagating massless field.
-(Perhaps they can be introduced in space-times describing pure gravitational radiation too, but in this case some care is needed because the physical characterization of light cones seems to be self-referential.)
+Following \cite{ehl-pir-sch} one of the most basic assumptions of general relativity is that space-time is a union of its points and these represent ``elementary physical events'', and accordingly the corresponding light cones are physically realized by ``light beams'' absorbed or emitted at these elementary physical events.
+But thinking physically, what kind of physical happening can occur in a space-time point in the completely static vacuous physical situation modeled by the Schwarzschild geometry?
+In particular, how light beams can be absorbed and emitted at these points or exist here at all {\it i.e.}, in an overall physical situation described by the static-empty Schwarzschild geometry?
+Taking the position of a strict operationalist (which however might be too narrow), light cones should appear only in those space-times which contain electromagnetic radiation, like {\it e.g.} the Kerr--Newman space-time, or at least some other propagating massless field.
+(Perhaps they can be introduced in space-times describing pure gravitational radiation too, but in this case some care is needed because the operational characterization of light cones looks self-referential.)

 2. {\it Problems with the zero distance between distinct physical events.} Thinking in plain geometric terms the two light cones having a common vertex at a space-time point consist of those {\it distinct} space-time points whose Lorentzian distances from the given point are precisely zero.
 However thinking physically again, this is a strongly counter-intuitive feature of the {\it Lorentzian paradigm}.
 As Cornelius Lanczos puts it in his 1974 book on Einstein \cite[p.
 32]{lan2}: